RotherOSS/doc-otobo-installation/content/installation-docker.rst

 .. warning::

-    ``docker-compose down -v`` will eradicate all previous setup and data.
+    ``docker-compose down -v`` will remove all previous setup and data.

 .. code-block:: bash